You have an admission decision, now what?

 Q: What is the admission deposit?
 What does it cover?

-A: The $250 deposit is a portion of your first-semester registration fees; it is not an extra cost.
-The funds are a deposit.
-Like many other schools, we require a nonrefundable "down payment" to ensure a commitment on the part of the student.
-The deposit will show as paid on your first billing statement.
+A: The $250 deposit is a part of your first semester registration fees; it is not an additional cost.
+Like many schools, we require a nonrefundable deposit to ensure a student’s commitment.
+The deposit will appear as paid on your first billing statement.

 Q: What does it mean that my tuition/enrollment deposit is waived?

-A: An admission deposit waiver means that you will have to pay the deposit when fees for the semester are due (in August for fall semester, or January for spring semester).
-For some students, the campus agrees to wait to receive these funds.
+A: An admission deposit waiver means that you will pay the deposit when semester fees are due- in August for the fall semester or January for the spring semester.
+For some students, the campus agrees to defer receiving these funds.

 Q: How do I know if my deposit has been waived?